Adam-Moujar/UltraLearning/notes.md

 researching how to learn the project.
 Another method, which I find most compelling, is research until you find yourself not covering new ground.
-If you research for an hour and end up with fruitful findings, then it is very likely that you should still meta-learn some more however, if you find yourself getting the same answers or not going anywhere during your research, it's time to and start learning the skill.
+If you research for an hour and end up with fruitful findings, then it is very likely that you should still meta-learn some more however, if you find yourself getting the same answers or not going anywhere during your research, it's time to stop and start learning the skill.

 ## Principle 2: Focus